bxparks/AceSegment/README.md

 The `enableColon` parameter and the `enableColon()` method determine whether the colon segment between Digit 1 and Digit 2 of the LED module is active.
-The 4-digit HT16K33 LED clock module from Adafruit (and its clones) allows the colon segment to be controlled independently of the decimal point of Digit 1.
+The 4-digit HT16K33 LED clock modules from Adafruit (and its clones) allow the colon segment to be controlled independently of the decimal point of Digit 1.
 This is unlike other 4-digit clock modules which take over the control line for the decimal point of Digit 1 to the colon segment, causing that decimal point to